psychogun/psychogun.github.io/docs/linux/Key-Management-Service-on-Ubuntu.md

 Removed /etc/systemd/system/multi-user.target.wants/kms@administrator.service.
 ```

-To start the KMS daemon now, use this command.
+To start the KMS daemon now, use this command (you might get an error if you have not killed the last process of the kms service, when you started it manually):
 ```bash
 administrator@kms:/etc/systemd/system$ sudo systemctl start kms@administrator.service
 ```

-You can also substitute the `start` above with `stop` to stop Home Assistant, `restart` to restart Home Assistant, and `status` to see a brief status report as seen below.
+Use `status` to see a brief status report as seen below:
 ```bash
 administrator@kms:/etc/systemd/system$ sudo systemctl status kms@administrator.service
 ● kms@administrator.service - KMS